4n4nd/learn-katacoda/introduction/deploy-prometheus-grafana/2deploy-prometheus.md

 The configmap file should be stored in `~/prometheus-configmap.yaml`{{open}}

-### Deploy Prometheus
+### Deploy Prometheus with new configuration

-Once we have updated the configuration with our new target, we can go ahead and create this configmap in our namespace: <br>
+* Once we have updated the configuration with our new target, we can go ahead and update this configmap in our namespace: <br>
-`oc create -f prometheus-configmap.yaml -n pad-monitoring`{{execute}}
+`oc process -f ~/prometheus-configmap.yaml | oc apply -f -`{{execute}}

-and deploy it using the following command: <br>
+* Update the Prometheus deployment using the following command: <br>
-`oc process -f deploy-prometheus.yaml | oc apply -n pad-monitoring -f -`{{execute}}
+`oc rollout latest dc/prometheus-demo -n pad-monitoring`{{execute}}

-To see the url for your Prometheus instance, run the following command:
+After this, it might take a couple minutes for the Prometheus server to be ready to take requests.

-`echo -e "http://$(oc get route prometheus-demo-route -o jsonpath='{.spec.host}' -n pad-monitoring)"`{{execute}}
+The Prometheus Console should be available [here](http://prometheus-demo-route-pad-monitoring.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)

-you can use the [Openshift dashboard](https://console-openshift-console-[[HOST_SUBDOMAIN]]-443-[[KATACODA_HOST]].environments.katacoda.com/k8s/ns/pad-monitoring/deploymentconfigs/prometheus-demo) to check on the Prometheus deployment.
+You can also use the [Openshift dashboard](https://console-openshift-console-[[HOST_SUBDOMAIN]]-443-[[KATACODA_HOST]].environments.katacoda.com/k8s/ns/pad-monitoring/deploymentconfigs/prometheus-demo) to check on the Prometheus deployment.

 The credentials to access the openshift console are `developer/developer`